coq/coq/doc/sphinx/README.rst

 =============================

 ..
-   README.rst is auto-generated from README.template.rst and the coqrst docs;
+   README.rst is auto-generated from README.template.rst and the coqrst/*.py files
-   use ``doc/tools/coqrst/regen_readme.py`` to rebuild it.
+   (in particular coqdomain.py).
+Use ``doc/tools/coqrst/regen_readme.py`` to rebuild it.

 Coq's reference manual is written in `reStructuredText <http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_ (“reST”), and compiled with `Sphinx <http://www.sphinx-doc.org/en/master/>`_.